-Effective professional development is an integral part of ensuring high-quality teaching and enabling teachers to meet the day to day challenges of teaching and manage teaching and learning effectively.
+Effective professional development is an integral part of ensuring high-quality teaching enabling teachers to meet the day to day challenges of teaching and manage teaching and learning effectively.
 This is important throughout a teacher's career, although particular care should be taken to ensure effective induction and early professional development for newly qualified teachers (NQTs) (which includes the specific entitlement to a reduced timetable and access to induction tutors) where schools and Further Education (FE) Colleges are providing statutory induction.

-Conversations about professional development and a teacher's individual needs should be part of the appraisal process and in planning and review meetings in particular.
+Conversations about professional development and a teacher's individual needs should form part of the appraisal process, in particular, this issue should be discussed within planning and review meetings.
 It is good practice to consider school improvement needs alongside the personal development needs of teachers.